 Where should you place your Vintage Kitchen Carpet?

 To determine where you should put your kitchen throw rugs, you'll want to consider the layout of the room.
 Most kitchens don't have too many freestanding pieces of furniture.
 Instead, they're usually positioned along the walls.

 That leaves plenty of space for you to put your carpet wherever you need to.
 Still, you might want to place it somewhere with lots of foot traffic.
 For example, keeping it around the sink or oven is generally a good idea.

 The size of the rug you need to get mainly depends on where you want to put it.
-For example, if you want a carpet to stand on while washing the dishes, look for small kitchen rugs.
-On the other hand, if you wish to add some much-needed style and elegance to your kitchen, looking for longer and bigger kitchen rugs such as runners is the way to go.
+For example, if you want a carpet to stand on while washing the dishes, look for small rugs.
+On the other hand, if you wish to add some much-needed style and elegance to your kitchen, looking for longer and bigger kitchen rugs is the way to go.